ChristerNilsson/ELO-Pairings/README.md

 		* A compensation, based on the elo difference will be taken from the stronger and given to the weaker player
 		* Players with K=10 (masters) may half the quality to find the correct elo change
 		* Players with K=40 (beginners) may double the quality to find the correct elo change
+* Get detailed information about a game by hovering the mouse
+	* You will see the elo and name of the opponent, as well as *quality* and elo difference

 ## Downloads

 * After each pairing, two files will be saved
-	1. A copy of Standings, Names and Tables
+	1. A copy of Standings, Names and Tables, for printing.
 	2. An URL containing all data.
-This is a backup
+This is your primary backup

 ## Saving the tournament
 	* The updated URL contains all information to display the result page